wilmot-bakare/CustomerCRUD/README.md

 # CustomerCRUD -- This is a project to create, edit and list customers.
 Built with .Net Core 6.0 and Angular 17
 ## I spent about 2 hours working on the project.
 Although it wasn't 2 hours at once, I took breaks at some point to attend to other things.
+I started late in the night and completed the backend but didn't start the UI till this afternoon.
 ## The BackEnd API took me less than an hour.
 However, I spent a longer time on the frontend.
 I am backend heavy and ran into some problems with Angular 17 during development.
 ## On the Frontend, I used Angular 17.
 ### I used a service oriented architecture.
 Whereby, I had a backend API and frontend client to consume the API.
 This is to allow loose coupling and to ensure the backend can be reuseable by other client like a mobile app.
 It would also allow us test both parts of the application independently.